jayongg/Utilities/sprite-draw/README.md

 For devs:
 **npm run start** will run this on your local box.
 **npm run build** will build a production build

+See the App.tsx file for a couple of examples you can copy/paste in.